Tla-o-qui-aht develops new RV park and campground

 Led by the nation’s new company, Hithuiis Spirit Construction Ltd. (HSC), the Tsawaak RV Resort and Campground is slated to have a soft launch in April.

 It will host 35 RV sites, at least 12 tent sites, and 13 mini cabins that will be built with longhouse facades.
-Painted by Tla-o-qui-aht artist Hjalmer Wenstob, each cabin will represent a different moon.
+Painted by Tla-o-qui-aht artists, each cabin will represent a different moon.

 The logs that were felled for the construction of the project are being milled by San Group in Port Alberni so they can be repurposed and transformed into benches and fences, said Alex Masso Jr., HSC business and project manager.